Fv24/E-Commerce-App/README.md

-E-Commerce App (Home Decorations) using React.js for frontend and ASP.NET Core for backend.
+E-Commerce App (Home Decorations) using React for frontend and ASP.NET Core for backend.